JoshuaPurtell/RedAgentExperiments/README.md

 # RedAgentExperiments
-My work in parallel with PokemonRedExperiments
+My work in parallel with PokemonRedExperiments.
+The focus of this repo is to develop a language agent that perform well in difficult long-term tasks.

 # Running the Repo